Aran404/instagram-aio-tool/README.md

 # instagram-aio-tool
 **Instagram all in one tool, everything works except Account Creator is why I put it on github**

+**Flex**
+  - One of the only requests based instagram tools
+  - One of the fastest

 **Usage**
   - Open PackageInstaller.bat
   - Proxy format can be user:pass@host:port or host:port, change format by using the proxy formatter